Ketamine-Assisted Psychotherpay (KAP)

 How Does Ketamine Feel?

 The effects of ketamine, which most patients find pleasant, last for approximately 45 minutes.
-These effects can make you feel “far from” your body, and facilitate shifts in perception that can often feel expansive in nature.
-Your motor and verbal abilities will be reduced, so you’ll be lying down in a comfortable position during the experience.
-This is only for assisted use during the session and I will be with you the entire time.
+These effects can make one feel detached from their body and facilitate shifts in perception that are often expansive in nature.
+An individual's motor and verbal abilities will be reduced, so you will be lying down in a comfortable position during the experience.
+This is only for assisted use the session, and your clinician will be with you the entire time.

-Once these effects subsided, we’ll spend the remainder of our appointment giving you space to process and discuss your experience.
-While it may feel hard to articulate what happened during the experience, patients feel like the insights gained are none-the-less clear.
-Studies have shown that the benefits to mood and neurological growth can last up to two weeks after the Ketamine experience.
+When these effects subsided, you and your clinician will spend the remainder of the appointment providing you space to process and discuss your experience.
+While it may be challenging to articulate what happened during the experience, clients generally feel the insights gained are clear.
+Studies have shown that the benefits to neurological growth can last up to 2 weeks after the ketamine experience.

 Estimated Cost of Treatment